catks/verto/README.md

   # You can filter the tags you want to consider for increasing

-  verto tag up --patch --filter=release_only # For Realease Tags Only verto tag up --patch --filter=pre_release_only # For Pre Realease Tags Only verto tag up --patch --filter='\d+\.\d+\.\d+-alpha.*' # Custom Regexp!
+  verto tag up --patch --filter=release_only # For Release Tags Only verto tag up --patch --filter=pre_release_only # For Pre Release Tags Only verto tag up --patch --filter='\d+\.\d+\.\d+-alpha.*' # Custom Regexp!

 ```